MTSHIsHere/dragon-lang/README.md

 ## Recommended next steps

-1. Expand modules with namespaces (`math.add`) and package-based resolution.
-2. Create `dragon build` for desktop/CLI apps.
+1. Create `dragon build` for desktop/CLI apps.
-3. Define the path for the future DragonOS kernel/userspace.
+2. Define the path for the future DragonOS kernel/userspace.

 ## Modules and standard library (initial)